-If you have an Android compatible device, you can download the FlexiAccess application to use in conjunction with your overclocked GPU.
-The application will allow you to adjust the GPU settings from your Android compatible device while connected by Bluetooth.
+If you have an Android or iOS compatible device, you can download the FlexiAccess application to use in conjunction with your overclocked GPU.
+The application will allow you to adjust the GPU settings as follows:

+- From your Android compatible device while connected by Bluetooth or WiFi. - From your iOS compatible device while connected by WiFi only.

 Follow these steps to download and run the application.

-1. Mouse over the small FlexiAccess icon, in Device in the Control Center, and scan the QR Code on your Android compatible device (or click the QR Code Icon) to download the FlexiAccess App from the Google Play store.
+Mouse over the small FlexiAccess icon, in Device in the Control Center, and scan the QR Code on your Android/iOS compatible device (or click the QR Code Icon) to download the FlexiAccess App from the Google Play/Apple store (note you can download the Bluetooth or WiFi version on Google play, however the Apple Store supports the WiFi version only).